|

 Doctors have also found that certain vitamins might help prevent coronary artery disease.
 Vitamins A, C, and E appear to deter plaque from forming on artery walls.
 Plaque forms because oxygen and LDL ("bad") cholesterol combine in a process called "oxidation."
 Vitamins A, C, and E are called "antioxidants" because they slow or stop the plaque-forming process.

-Click here for Vitamins: What They Do and Where to Get Them.
+Minerals and Trace Elements: What They Do and Where to Get Them

 Minerals are chemical elements that your body uses for many biological processes.
 Like vitamins, minerals are found in the foods we eat.
 Trace elements are also chemical elements, but your body only needs small amounts of these substances.